Diegogagan2587/A-Dedo/Readme.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> Are you a new developer and would like to know how to start?

 To get a local copy up and running, follow these steps.